Thomas-Duggan/CCTurtleKit/README.md

 ---

-Note for startup.lua: This file is NOT neccessary for proper usage of CCTurtleKit.lua.
+Note for `startup.lua`: This file is NOT neccessary for proper usage of CCTurtleKit.lua.
 It is exclusively for ease of setup and ease of use.

 **IF YOU HAVE AN EXISTING startup.lua DO NOT IMPORT MINE AS IT WILL OVERWRITE YOURS.**